 Winged Putti Harvesting Fruit

-This marble relief (early 3rd c.
-AD) features two winged putti—cherubs symbolizing love or innocence—engaged in fruit harvesting.
+This marble relief (early 3rd c.) features two winged putti —cherubs symbolizing love or innocence—engaged in fruit harvesting.
 One climbs a ladder while the other collects the bounty below.
 The imagery aligns with Dionysian themes of fertility and festivity, illustrating the joy of labor and the cyclical abundance of nature.